 Gold was good.

-The price movements were gentle, no sudden spikes or drops.
-It held its value reliably over long stretches of time.
-Looking at the charts, Atem could feel, viscerally, why people had sought gold for thousands of years.
-He added to his position here and there.
-He also dabbled in stocks, foreign exchange, and a few bonds.
-None of them were bad, but gold alone carried a different familiarity.
+The price moved gently, neither spiking nor collapsing.
+Over long stretches of time it held its value with certainty.
+Looking at the charts, the reason people had sought gold for thousands of years came to him as a sensation.
+Atem added to his position bit by bit.
+He put his hand to stocks, foreign exchange, several bonds besides.
+None of them were bad, but gold alone held a different familiarity.

-After dinner one evening, Atem told Seto he wanted to return the starting amount.
+After dinner, Atem told Seto he would return the capital.

 Seto looked up from his documents.